|

 boy) Army officers: my father and me!
 My father, Baron

-Pierre de Chillaz, born 1913, was an officer in
+Pierre de Chillaz, born 1913, was an officer in the French light calvary (with

-from St‑Cyr (our West Point) school, he
+horses).
+Issued from St‑Cyr (our West Point) school, he became

-became an officer in 1936 and chose the 1st Regiment of Moroccan Spahis ( In June 1940, everyone regarded the war organization as
+an officer in 1936 and chose the 1st Regiment of Moroccan Spahis ( In June 1940, everyone regarded the war organization as

-"perfect".
-The German Siemens Society electrified the French Ligne Maginot to protect the country from German army.
+Maginot to protect the country from German army.
 Everything was right.
 Here is the proof: they sent him with his squadron

-and horses to The exodus of civilians on the roads steered him away from the Stukas Messerschmitt aircraft machine guns.
-He only heard
+and horses to The exodus of civilians on the roads steered him away from the Stukas

-the sirens as the aircraft dove and began shooting at the civilians.
+dove and began shooting at the civilians.
 Later in his life, Father, always the incorrigible hunter, forgot this

-part of tragic history, but he remained nostalgic for the deers
+part of tragic history, but he remained nostalgic for the deers that he saw in

-that he saw in the woods.
-His squadron was forced to ride in the woods along
+the woods.
+His squadron was forced to ride in the woods along the roads blocked

-the roads blocked off by the civilians refugees.
+off by the civilians refugees.
 Defeated, The French Gov. dissolved the French army.
 They divided Father left the army and went to the Once, Nazis arrested him and they sent him to the east of In

 this freight car was a man with a skimmer in his haversack.
 The prisoners used